The Problem of Babies and Bathwater

 The problem of sameness occurs in other utopias.
 Thomas More's Utopia promotes cities that are all "exactly alike" in layout.
 Plato likewise argues that the elite members of his Republic will share "common houses and meet at common meals."
 (Gilman was not a fan of communal living and allows for more "me" time and space in her utopia.)

 The similarity in architecture and habits extends to an acceptance of established norms (ironically, since utopias are often formed in protest of standing norms).
-James Hilton's Shangri-la, of instance, though somewhat more hands-off than Plato and More's utopias, is based around the entirely unbelievable assumption that two people in a dispute--over a woman, for instance--will settle it peacefully because one person will let the matter go out of sheer "que sera sera" whateverness (as if an entire culture was run by Bingleys rather than Darcys).
+James Hilton's Shangri-la, for instance, though somewhat more hands-off than Plato and More's utopias, is based around the entirely unbelievable assumption that two people in a dispute--over a woman, for instance--will settle it peacefully because one person will let the matter go out of sheer "que sera sera" whateverness (as if an entire culture was run by Bingleys rather than Darcys).

 Hilton has his main character, Conway (who is something of a que sera sera guy himself) question the ability to get people to let things go.
 As with More and Plato, stigma (or "shame") is the operating factor, the inculcation that certain things are simply "not done."